What happens to a bank account in case of death?

 The balance (positive or negative) of the account is settled at the same time as the succession.

-The account is closed after the settlement of the estate.
+The account is closed after settlement of the estate.

-The bank may charge you fees for the steps it takes in the context of the succession (inventory of funds, transfer of money to heirs,...).
+The bank may charge you fees for the steps it takes in connection with the succession (inventory of funds, verification of the powers and identity of the heirs, transfer of money to the heirs...).)

 Joint account